rht-labs/enablement-docs/4-an-enslaved-hope/README.md

 ![pipeline-overview](../images/exercise4/pipeline-overview.png)
 Some of the key things to note:
     * `pipeline {}` is how all declarative jenkins pipelines begin.
-    * `environment {}` defines environment varibales to be used across all build stages
+    * `environment {}` defines environment variables to be used across all build stages
-    * `options {}` contains specific Job specs you want to run globally across the jobs eg setting the terminal colour
+    * `options {}` contains specific Job specs you want to run globally across the jobs e.g. setting the terminal colour
     * `stage {}` all jobs must have one stage.
-This is the logical part of the build that will be executed eg `bake-image`
+This is the logical part of the build that will be executed e.g. `bake-image`
     * `steps {}` each `stage` has one or more steps involved.
 These could be execute shell or git checkout etc.
     * `agent {}` specifies the node the build should be run on eg `jenkins-slave-npm`
     * `post {}` hook is used to specify the post-build-actions.
 Jenkins declarative provides very useful callbacks for `success`, `failure` and `always` which are useful for controlling the job flow